rsjay1976/TDS-Project1/README.md

     6. Ran the second program which used the top100userscsv as input

-    7. Both the output as well as the programs have been checked in to this repo,
+    7. Both the output as well as the programs have been checked in to this repo.

+**Interesting/Surprising facts**

+   1. Only